DO-WON/DO-WON.github.io/content/news/_index.md

 description: ""
 ---

 <span style="color: gray;">[May.
-2024]</span> 🥳Our team was selected as one of nine finalists of the [Prosocial Ranking Challenge](https://rankingchallenge.substack.com/p/announcing-the-finalists-of-the-prosocial), a worldwide crowdsourcing challenge organized by the Center for Human-Compatible AI at UC Berkeley!
+2024]</span> 🥳 Our team was selected as one of nine finalists of the [Prosocial Ranking Challenge](https://rankingchallenge.substack.com/p/announcing-the-finalists-of-the-prosocial), a worldwide crowdsourcing challenge organized by the Center for Human-Compatible AI at UC Berkeley!

 <span style="color: gray;">[April.
 2024]</span> 🥳 Accepted a poster presentation for [IC2S2 2024](https://ic2s2-2024.org/)!